jthornber/blk-archive/doc/Use Cases.md

 # Restore to a file
 To restore a stream you need to use the *unpack* sub command, along with the --create switch.

->dm-archive unpack -a test-archive --stream c11471f971310751 --create new-file
+>blk-archive unpack -a test-archive --stream c11471f971310751 --create new-file

 You specify the stream using it's unique identifier.
 The positional argument is the destination.

 # Restore to a block device
 Restoring to a block device, or a pre-existing file for that matter, is just the same as above except you omit the --create switch.

->dm-archive unpack -a test-archive --stream c11471f971310751 /dev/test-vg/v5.0-restored
+>blk-archive unpack -a test-archive --stream c11471f971310751 /dev/test-vg/v5.0-restored

 The destination must exist, and be the same size as the stream.

 # Restore to a thin device
 Invoking a restore to a thin device is identical to any other block device.
-However, dm-archive will read the mappings of the thin device and attempt to maximise data sharing within the pool.
+However, blk-archive will read the mappings of the thin device and attempt to maximise data sharing within the pool.
 - provisioned areas of the thin device that are unprovisioned in the stream will be discarded to unprovisioned them.
-- before writing to a provisioned region dm-archive will check that it doesn't already contain identical data, and omit the write if so.
+- before writing to a provisioned region blk-archive will check that it doesn't already contain identical data, and omit the write if so.
 This avoids breaking sharing.

 FIXME: come up with some good examples.
 This is a killer feature so make sure it's compelling.